MapColonies/shared-images/nginx-redis3/README.md

 ## Future Considerations

 This Dockerfile provides a solid foundation for NGINX with Redis support.
 Future enhancements may include additional Redis-related configurations and features based on project requirements (e.g., prometheus).

+## Use Cases

+* When Redis is down, requests will be sent directly to S3
+* When a request is taking longer than expected in redis, the request will be sent to S3